genaielite/resume-rag-app/README.md

 # Resume Ingestion Pipeline – DOCX → Chunks → LLM Metadata → Weaviate
 This repository contains a Jupyter notebook **`Resume_Ingestion_Pipeline.ipynb`** that ingests resumes from `.docx` files, cleans and chunks the text, extracts structured candidate metadata using an LLM, and indexes both the chunks and extracted metadata into a **Weaviate** vector database (with **OpenAI** embeddings).

-Note - Following aspects are missings and need to work on it 1.This is not a production ready code yet
+Note - The Following aspects are missing and need to be worked on.

+1. This is not a production-ready code yet

-2.Data Ingestion for Resume can be made in parallel processing way 3.No Evaluation stratey is added, whci can be added 4.No Agentic aspect added yet
+2. Data Ingestion for a  Resume can be made in a parallel processing way

+3.No Evaluation stratey is added, whci can be added

+4.No Agentic aspect added yet

 **High level flow**